HibiscusMC/docs/docs/hmcwraps/permissions.md

 - Admin

 `hmcwraps.shortcut.disable` - If this permission is applied to a player, the shortcut function is disabled only for that player.

+`hmcwraps.commands.open` - Gives access to the drop command
+- Admin